LeeryanK/smashy.js/README.md

 # smashy.js:
-*...when your too lazy to manually concatenate your Javascript files*
+*...when your too lazy to manually concatenate your Javascript files*.

 We've all been there.
 We want to separate our Javascript into multiple files, and then combine it into one, without the hassle of copying-and-pasting.
 Okay, well, maybe not all of us.
 But for the few of us (specifically, me), smashy is a simple solution that will do this for us.
 Here's how you use it: